-The email "personal favorites" references a number of never-before-seen Strong Bad escapades, like Bubs making a Strong Bad robot out of a Speak-and-Spell and an empty box of Grape Nuts, Strong Bad trying to fly Bubs' concession stand after drinking a glass of soy sauce, Pom Pom and Coach Z getting into a knife fight, and the Cheat trying to eat Bubs' concession stand after drinking a glass of soy sauce.
+- The Strong Bad Email "personal favorites" references a number of never-before-seen Strong Bad escapades, like Bubs making a Strong Bad robot out of a Speak-and-Spell and an empty box of Grape Nuts, Strong Bad trying to fly Bubs' concession stand after drinking a glass of soy sauce, Pom Pom and Coach Z getting into a knife fight, and The Cheat trying to eat Bubs' concession stand after drinking a glass of soy sauce.

-In the Strong Bad Email "4 branches", Homestar somehow got himself stuck in the water cooler at The Office.
-He explains "I was in Barbados, hanging a picture on the wall..." when Strong Bad interrupts to say "Okay, that tells me everything I want to know."
+- In the Strong Bad Email "4 branches", Homestar somehow got himself stuck in the water cooler at The Office.
+He explains "I was in Barbados, hanging a picture on the wall..." when Strong Bad interrupts to say "Okay, that tells me everything I need to know."

-The Rick's Minecraft Tales short "Nightmare In Minecraft", the characters refer to somthing out of context with no warning.
+- The Rick's Minecraft Tales short "Nightmare In Minecraft", the characters refer to something out of context with no warning.
 Probably justified because it was a special episode to a series which haden't been released yet.

-In Red vs. Blue, Grif mentions Simmons getting into an escape pod after saying, "I'm not going to the Vegas Quadrant."
-No explanation is further given on the subject, but it is based on something that Simmon's voice actor, Gustavo Sorola, did.
-In the commentary the cast explains how they had gotten together in Los Angeles (half the cast lived in Austin, Texas) and decided to Las Vegas.
+- In the first season, Grif mentions Simmons getting into an escape pod after saying, "I'm not going to the Vegas Quadrant."
+No explanation is further given on the subject, but it is based on something that Simmons' voice actor, Gustavo Sorola, did.
+In the commentary the cast explains how they had gotten together in Los Angeles (half the cast lived in Austin, Texas) and decided to go to Las Vegas.
 Drunk, he said the line above, got out of the van, and ran all the way back to the hotel.
 The group later found a note saying "See you back in Texas".
-Of course, no further explanation was given in the commentary either, leading to a double Noodle Incident.

-In a more serious example, it's never explained exactly how York lost his eye, just that it involved Tex, Omega, and Wyoming, and that Tex's influence on Omega is the only reason the wound wasn't fatal.
-What happened is revealed in Season 9, during a training session with York, Wyoming and Maine versus Tex, Maine and Wyoming got serious and started to use live rounds in the pistols instead of the hardening paint.
-Maine threw a grenade at Tex, who dodged easily, but landed next to York, who was beaten down at the time.
+- In a more serious example, it's initially never explained exactly how York lost his eye, just that it involved Tex, Omega, and Wyoming, and that Tex's involvement is the only reason the wound wasn't fatal.
+What happened is revealed in Season 9: during a training session with York, Wyoming and Maine versus Tex, Maine and Wyoming got serious and started to use live rounds in the pistols instead of the hardening paint.
+Maine threw a grenade at Tex, who dodged easily, but it landed next to York, who was beaten down at the time.
 Tex used the paint guns to protect him from the grenade blast, but only managed to cover the right eye, leading to York's left eye getting blown out.

 Tex: Yes, Tucker.
 And you should be very ashamed of yourself.